 Fires when an email arrives in Outlook inbox or a specific folder.
 Supports filtering by sender, subject, has-attachments, and importance flags.

-When email from '@titlecompany.com' arrives with subject containing 'Closing Disclosure', trigger workflow to save attachment to OneDrive and notify transaction coordinator.
+When email from '@titlecompany.com' arrives with subject containing 'Title Commitment', trigger workflow to save attachment to OneDrive and notify the analyst on the deal.

 Fires when an email is sent from Outlook account.
 Useful for logging outbound communications in CRM or triggering follow-up workflows.

-After sending listing presentation email to seller, automatically log in CRM and create task: 'Follow up on listing proposal in 48 hours if no response.'
+After sending an LOI to a broker, automatically log in CRM and create task: 'Follow up on LOI in 48 hours if no response.'

 Fires when a new appointment or meeting is added to Outlook Calendar.
 Provides event details including title, time, location, attendees, and notes.

-When showing appointment created in calendar, send confirmation email to buyer, create CRM activity, and schedule reminder workflow for 24 hours before.
+When a property tour is created in calendar, send a confirmation email to the broker, create a CRM activity, and schedule a reminder workflow for 24 hours before.

 Fires when an existing calendar event is modified (time changed, attendee added, notes updated).

-When showing time is rescheduled, automatically email buyer with updated time and send new calendar invite with corrected details.
+When a tour time is rescheduled, automatically email the broker with the updated time and send a new calendar invite with corrected details.

 Fires X minutes before a calendar event begins (configurable).
 Useful for pre-meeting preparation workflows.

-30 minutes before listing consultation, send agent notification with seller's CRM profile, recent comparable sales, and listing presentation template link.
+30 minutes before an IC meeting, send the analyst a notification with the deal's CRM profile, recent sales comps, and the IC memo template link.

 Fires when a contact is added or modified in Outlook contacts.
 Enables contact sync workflows with CRM.

-When agent adds new buyer's contact info in Outlook, automatically create corresponding contact in HubSpot with same details.
+When an analyst adds a new broker's contact info in Outlook, automatically create a corresponding contact in HubSpot with the same details.

 Fires when email arrives with specific attachment types (PDF, DOCX, images).
 Can filter by filename patterns.

-When email arrives with PDF attachment containing 'Pre-Approval Letter' in filename, save to OneDrive under buyer's folder and update CRM field 'Pre-Approval Status' to 'Approved.'
+When email arrives with PDF attachment containing 'Loan Term Sheet' in filename, save to OneDrive under the deal's folder and update CRM field 'Financing Status' to 'Term Sheet Received.'

 Sends an email from Outlook account with custom subject, body (HTML or plain text), attachments, CC/BCC, importance flags, and read receipt requests.

-Send personalized 'Price Drop Alert' email to buyers whose saved searches match property when listing price is reduced: 'Hi [Name], [Address] just dropped to $[Price].
-[CTA button: Schedule Showing].'
+Send a personalized 'Price Reduction Alert' email to LPs or co-investors whose buy-box matches a deal when the asking price is reduced: 'Hi [Name], [Address] just dropped to $[Price], now a [Cap Rate]% going-in cap.
+[CTA button: Review the Deal].'

 Creates a new appointment or meeting in Outlook Calendar with specified time, attendees, location, reminders, and recurrence patterns.

-When buyer requests showing via website form, automatically create calendar event in agent's Outlook at requested time, invite buyer as attendee, and set location to property address.
+When a broker requests a tour via a form, automatically create a calendar event in the analyst's Outlook at the requested time, invite the broker as attendee, and set location to the property address.

 Modifies existing calendar event details.
 Can change time, add/remove attendees, update location or notes.

-When buyer replies to showing confirmation asking to reschedule, AI detects new time preference and updates calendar event accordingly, then sends updated confirmation.
+When a broker replies to a tour confirmation asking to reschedule, AI detects the new time preference and updates the calendar event accordingly, then sends an updated confirmation.

 Adds a new contact to Outlook contacts with name, email, phone, address, company, and custom fields.

-When new lead captured in CRM, create corresponding Outlook contact so agent has buyer info available in their email client, calendar, and mobile device.
+When a new broker relationship is captured in CRM, create a corresponding Outlook contact so the analyst has broker info available in their email client, calendar, and mobile device.

 Downloads attachments from a specific email for processing or storage.

-When contract email arrives, download all PDF attachments and upload to OneDrive under property folder for transaction coordinator access.
+When a PSA email arrives, download all PDF attachments and upload to OneDrive under the property folder for the deal team's access.

 Moves email from inbox to specified Outlook folder for organization and processing.

-After processing lead inquiry email and creating CRM record, move email to 'Processed Leads' folder to keep inbox clean.
+After processing a broker deal email and creating the CRM record, move the email to a 'Processed Deals' folder to keep the inbox clean.

 Sends a reply to a specific email thread, maintaining conversation history and subject line.

-When buyer asks 'Is this property still available?' via email, AI checks listing status in CRM and auto-replies: 'Yes, [Address] is still available.
-Want to see it?
-Book showing: [link].'
+When a broker asks 'Is this deal still available?' via email, AI checks deal status in CRM and auto-replies: 'Yes, [Address] is still in market.
+Want to tour it?
+Book a tour: [link].'

 Forwards an email to another recipient with optional additional message.

-When commercial inquiry email arrives, automatically forward to commercial specialist with note: 'FYI - commercial lead from website, [Property Type] in [Area].'
+When an industrial deal email arrives, automatically forward to the industrial specialist with note: 'FYI - industrial deal from broker, [Asset Class] in [Market].'

 Adds a task to Outlook Tasks or Microsoft To Do with due date, reminders, and priority.

-When deal moves to 'Under Contract' stage in CRM, create Outlook task: 'Order inspection for [Address]' due in 3 days with high priority flag.
+When a deal moves to 'Under Contract' stage in CRM, create an Outlook task: 'Order third-party reports (PCA/ESA) for [Address]' due in 3 days with high priority flag.

 Get started in approximately 20 minutes for OAuth setup and basic sending; 45 minutes for full Azure AD configuration, shared mailbox setup, and first workflow

 Log into Azure Portal (portal.azure.com) with your Microsoft 365 admin account.
 Navigate to Azure Active Directory → App registrations → New registration.
-Name your app 'Real Estate Automation' and select 'Web' as platform type.
+Name your app 'CRE Investment Automation' and select 'Web' as platform type.
 Under Redirect URI, enter your n8n OAuth callback URL (found in n8n's Outlook credential setup screen, typically https://your-n8n-domain/rest/oauth2-credential/callback).
 Click Register and note the Application (client) ID displayed.

 Keep the Azure portal tab open—you'll return to add permissions and create a client secret in the next steps.
 Azure AD app registration is free and doesn't consume licenses.